 Most amateur bloggers never become professional bloggers because they hide in their cocoon of comfort.
 Follow these 7 pro-blogging tips to go from amateur to pro.

 Would you like to become an expert blogger?
 The blogging journey may feel intimidating or outright scary.
 Most amateurs never become professional bloggers because they hide in their cocoon of comfort.

 If you allow your love of freedom, fun, and fulfillment to outweigh your fear of failure, criticism, and poverty you will do amazing things in your blogging niche of choice.

-I have been on a wild ride over the past 8 years.
+I’ve been on a wild ride over the past 8 years.
 I started off as a fired security officer.
-Now I am a full time, island hopping pro blogger.
+Now I’m a full-time, island hopping pro-blogger!

 Amateurs often struggle horrifically because their energy screams “getting” versus “giving”.

 I’ve sat in that boat.
 Horrible experience!
 If you focus most of your energy on getting the money, you exude fear energy.
 A “stay away” energy.
 Desperate energy.